Jia Ya

-Jia Ya (died c.January 313), courtesy name Yandu, was a Chinese military general of the Jin dynasty.
+Jia Ya (Note: In his annotations to vol.87 of Zizhi Tongjian, Hu Sanxing wrote that Jia's name should be pronounced as "Ya" (疋，音雅。).) (died c.January 313), courtesy name Yandu, was a Chinese military general of the Jin dynasty.
 He was most known for leading the empire's restoration movement against the state of Han-Zhao in Anding (安定, present-day Zhenyuan, Gansu) following the Disaster of Yongjia in 311.
 However, his untimely death in January 313 undermined the potential of the group, as power would fall into the hands of Suo Chen and Qu Yun, who held on desperately to their influence on Emperor Min of Jin in Chang'an.
 His name can be rendered as Jia Pi.
+(Note: Besides his biography in the Tang-era Jin Shu, Jia Ya was also mentioned in Wei Jin Shiyu, which was cited by Pei Songzhi as an annotation to Jia Xu's biography in Sanguozhi, and in part 2 of vol.75 of New Book of Tang.)